lanimall/sagdevops-cicd-infra-docker/docker_registry/registry/readme.md

 Be sure to use the target host name as a CN

-2 - Trust the certs on all the docker nodes by copying the certs in fthe following locations:
+2 - Trust the certs on all the docker nodes by copying the certs in the following locations:

 $ sudo mkdir -p /etc/docker/certs.d/registry.docker.tests:5000
 $ sudo cp certs/registry.docker.tests.crt /etc/docker/certs.d/registry.docker.tests:5000/ca.crt

+Standalone Instructions:

+3 -

+Swarm Instructions:

 3 - On the SWARM manager, add the certs to the swarm secret